YSTEMandChess/app.ystemandchess.com/README.md

 # Running the Development Environment

-To begin the development servers, please follow these steps listed below.

-### Linux

-Now, it is time to start running the dev environment.
+Now, it is time to start running the development environment.
 As a side note, all of the development environments (except for `chessClient`) refresh when you save a file.
 &nbsp;

+Another side note, please run `npm install` in the following folders before starting the environment: `YStemAndChess, chessServer, stockfishServer, middlewareNode`.
+You only need to run this command **ONCE** unless you add more packages/dependencies to project folders.
+Also, please use `sudo` when running the commands in an ***macOS or Linux*** environment!

+&nbsp;

 The frontend code is stored in the `YStemAndChess` folder.
 Navigate inside of that folder.
 Then, run the command `ng serve`.
 This will start the angular developer server.
 It can be found by going to `http://localhost:4200`.
 If angular can't be found in /usr/, a possible solution is to cd into the YStemAndChess folder and install local modules with:
-`sudo npm install express nodemon socket.io`
+`npm install express nodemon socket.io`
-`sudo npm install @angular-devkit/build-angular`
+`npm install @angular-devkit/build-angular`
 In the event of NGCC failing with an unhandled exception:
 In tsconfig.json, in angularCompilerOptions set ("enableIvy": false) As per: https://stackoverflow.com/questions/61222467/angular-9-ngcc-fails-with-an-unhandled-exception